 This does not preclude a SIB-configured initial DL BWP for non-RedCap UEs only with a wider bandwidth than the maximum RedCap UE bandwidth.

-This does not preclude separate or additional bandwidth and location for initial DL BWP for RedCap UEs (FFS).
+This does not preclude separate or additional bandwidth and location for initial DL BWP for RedCap UEs.

 Proposal 2: The following working assumption is confirmed as an agreement to update the FFS part as shown below.

-Working assumption: After initial access, at least for BWP#0 configuration option 1 (as in 38.331, Appendix B2), a RedCap UE is not expected to operate with an initial DL BWP wider than the maximum RedCap UE bandwidth.
+Working assumption: After initial access, for BWP#0 configuration option 1 and option 2 (as in 38.331, Appendix B2), a RedCap UE is not expected to operate with an initial DL BWP wider than the maximum RedCap UE bandwidth.

-FFS: BWP#0 configuration option 2 (as in 38.331, Appendix B2)

 Proposal 3: The following working assumption is confirmed as an agreement (as it is).